Everything You Need to Know about Varicose Veins

 Varicose veins affect about one in four U.S. adults, or about 22 million women and 11 million men between ages 40 and 80.

 Veins that are dark purple or blue in color Veins that appear twisted and bulging; often like cords on your legs

-Where do varicose veins come from?
+Where do Varicose Veins come from?

 Varicose veins are caused by increased pressure in the veins.
 Varicose veins happen in the veins near the surface of the skin (superficial).
 The blood moves towards the heart by one-way valves in the veins.
 When the valves become weakened or damaged, blood can collect in the veins and cause the pressure inside these leg veins to build.

-When do these varicose veins turn into a health hazard?
+When do these Varicose Veins turn into a health hazard?

 Dr. Susan Fox, owner and founder of Fox Vein & Laser Experts, explains, “It’s easy to ignore something on our bodies that isn’t causing us any trouble.
 But the problem is, these varicose veins are troubling from the minute they appear – though they may not feel that way in the beginning.”

-According to research reported on by medical website, Everyday Health, assuming that your varicose veins are nothing more than a cosmetic issue is a dangerous myth, stating that “a significant number of varicose vein patients will eventually develop symptoms.
+According to research reported by the medical website, Everyday Health, assuming that your varicose veins are nothing more than a cosmetic issue is a dangerous myth, stating that “a significant number of varicose vein patients will eventually develop symptoms.
 The most common include dull achiness, heaviness, throbbing, cramping, and swelling of the legs.”
 Other symptoms include severe dryness and itchiness of the skin near varicose veins known as venus eczema.
 People with varicose veins are also at an increased risk for a dangerous type of blood clot known as deep vein thrombosis.”
-Overtime, the increased pressure inside the veins can cause the skin to discolor and become hardened or even worse ulcerate.
+Over time, the increased pressure inside the veins can cause the skin to discolor and become hardened or even worse ulcerate.